With hundreds of cyber-security brands out there, cutting through the noise is harder than ever.

 Back to Top

 Landing a media briefing at cyber-security trade shows like Black Hat

 By Justin Ordman

-Here are a few ideas to help secure yourself some briefings at any trade show, be it at a cyber-security show like Black Hat, or other tech-focused trade shows like Mobile World Congress or NAB:
+Here are a few ideas to help secure yourself some briefings at any trade show or conference:

 - Hands-on experiences: What can you offer in person that a reporter or analyst won’t be able to get over the phone?
 This could be anything from offering a live demo at your booth, a photo or video opportunity or an early look at a new product.

 - Unveiling research: Have you uncovered a new ransomware trend?
 Or an additional step in the ever-changing customer journey?
 Technology trade shows are great for unveiling new research that highlights how the industry is evolving.
 If you’ve already got a research project in the budget for a different campaign, consider keeping a few findings under wraps that you can release later during an appropriate conference.

 - Unleash your heavy hitters: Media will be more interested in speaking with one of your c-level spokespeople than, say, someone in marketing or sales.
 These are the changemakers within an organisation, and have the authority to discuss broader trends and issues impacting the industry that media are writing about.